 In my opinion, the mix of local and express service on the busways is one of the few examples of bus rapid transit done well in North America.
 This is because the busways keep the buses from getting stuck in traffic, and they’re much more likely to run on time.
 To illustrate, Routes P1 and P2 operate almost exclusively on the East Busway, and they are notably more reliable than the Port Authority’s other routes: 73% of P1 and P2 buses run on time, 8% higher than the local average, according to the authority’s most recent ridership data.
 As for the T, its closest analogues in the United States are the subway-surface trolley lines in Philadelphia and the Muni Metro in San Francisco, all of which run as surface light rail in the residential neighborhoods outside of downtown and underground through downtown.

 One major missing link in Pittsburgh’s rapid transit network is between Oakland and Downtown.
 Oakland is home to three universities, UPMC Presbyterian, Magee-Womens Hospital and the Carnegie Museum complex.
 But it has no rapid transit service connecting it to Downtown.
-During the postwar streetcar era, eight streetcar lines passed through Oakland on the way to Downtown, but the Port Authority replaced the Pittsburgh Railways trains with buses starting in the 1960s.
+During the postwar era, eight streetcar lines passed through Oakland on the way to Downtown until bus routes took over.
 Various ideas to extend light rail service to Oakland over the decades — including the $1 billion “Spine Line” proposal of the 1990s — failed to materialize.

 The proposed Oakland Bus Rapid Transit project is meant to plug the hole, effectively extending the East Busway to Downtown by providing dedicated lanes on Fifth and Forbes avenues.
 This is intended to improve the reliability of the busy bus routes that run from Oakland to Downtown.
 In September 2018, the Urban Redevelopment Authority applied for $100 million to build the project.
 The Federal Transit Administration rated the project highly, and design is currently underway.
 If the project runs on schedule, the line should be up and running in 2022.